kushagharahi/ecovacs-privacy-control/README.md

 # Technicials

 Once setup, MQTT based Ecovacs robot vaccums directly connect to `mq-ww.ecouser.net`:8883 MQTT server.
-With a proper DNS setup and a self signed cert, users can redirect bot MQTT traffic to a self-hosted MQTT server
+With a proper DNS setup and a self signed cert for `ecouser.net`, users can redirect bot MQTT traffic to a self-hosted MQTT server

 # Limitations